blanchette/logical_verification_2022/README.md

   The last command should produce a long list of warnings and errors which you can ignore.

-* Launch VScode, either through your application menu or by typing `code`.
+* Launch VSCode, either through your application menu or by typing `code`.

 * On the main screen, or in the `File` menu, click `Open Folder`, and choose the folder `logical_verification_2022` (not one of its subfolders).